coveo/source.coveo.com/_posts/2017-03-10-applying-site-search-best-practices-using-sitecore-part4 .md

 ![Add To Cart Card](/images/SiteSearchBestPractices/addtocartcard.png)

-The dashboard also show a few additional metadata such as who are the visitors.
+The dashboard also shows a few additional metadata such as who the visitors are.

 On the second tab, you can see the same data by product: